ElektraInitiative/libelektra/doc/help/elektra-faq.md

-Writing configuration files is much more tricky, as Elektra avoids data loss in the case of concurrent writes, even if the other application does not use Elektra (this only works on modern file systems with high-resolution time stamps).
+Writing configuration files is much more tricky, as Elektra avoids data loss in the case of concurrent writes, even if the other application does not use Elektra (this only works on modern file systems with high-resolution timestamps).

 ## Do We Retain the Old Way of Reloading/Restarting the System Service?